Migrate a Node.js project from ESLint and Prettier to Biome

 Linting the project's code with ESLint.

-The first step of the migration is to install Biome and initialize it in the project by running the following commands:
+The first step of the migration is to install Biome and initialize it in the project.
+Run the following commands to install the Biome Node.js package:

 yarn add --dev --exact @biomejs/biome